donaldp24/cordova-plugin-assets-picker/README.md

 cordova-plugin-assets-picker
 ============================

 Phonegap Assets Picker Plugin, supports multiple selection of photos from album using [CTAssetsPickerController][ctassetspickercontroller].
+API specs is following [cordova-plugin-local-notifications][cordova-plugin-local-notifications]

 ### Plugin's Purpose
 The purpose of the plugin is to create a fast and reliable view of photos on the mobile phones.